Employees creating DEI programs

 One of the biggest challenges of remote training programs is the lack of personal interaction.
 This can worsen the feelings of isolation that employees who work from home have.
 Make remote mentoring a part of your remote training program to counteract this.
 Even through video conferencing, the personal connection can enhance the learning process.
 You can opt for one-on-one remote mentoring experiences or offer peer-to-peer learning opportunities.

 Setting up, managing and reporting on these remote mentoring programs is simple and straightforward with Together’s mentoring software.
-To find out how our platform can streamline your remote mentoring program, try a free mentorship program today.
+To find out how our platform can streamline your remote mentoring program, speak with a Together expert today.

 About the Author